 Learn Talk Play — an innovative small group rehabilitation program for children with social communication and emotional regulation needs.

 Music Therapy — play and structured activities using music that help children improve academic, social, emotional, communication and physical skills.

 Occupational Therapy — evaluations and treatment that improve children's fine and gross motor skills, self-care, and sensory integration.

-Parent Child Interaction Therapy — available for those with autism and emotional/behavioral issues, this therapy program is designed to improve relationships and teach parents skills to manage behavior issues using a highly structured, evidenced-based, standardized program.
+Parent Child Interaction Therapy — for children and parents 2-6 years to improve relationships and teach parents skills to manage behavior issues using a highly structured, evidenced-based, standardized program.

 Partnership Program — provide support services that are not traditionally covered by county or state program funding and are often provided by unpaid family caregivers.